-The creation of a voluntary CO2 credits market, experimented by the project, enables therefore to pursue the following general objectives:
+The creation of a voluntary co2 credits market, experimented by the project, enables therefore to pursue the following general objectives:

-- to foster CO2E sinks, adopting farming management models based on increasing biomass/biodiversity and soil regeneration through the reincorporation and/or the recycling of the soil organic matter. - to increase awareness and consensus on climate change topics, among the actors: farmers, emitting firms, consumers, public administration. - to favor the implementation of measures to reduce and mitigate emissions both in agricultural and industrial sectors at local level; also favoring the adoption of conservative agriculture. - to propose and develop an idea of circular economy that could help actors to implement effective environmental improving actions on an economic and ecological sustainability logic.
+- to foster co2e sinks, adopting farming management models based on increasing biomass/biodiversity and soil regeneration. - to increase awareness and consensus on climate change topics, among the actors: farmers, emitting firms, consumers, public administration. - to favor the implementation of measures to reduce and mitigate emissions both in agricultural and industrial sectors at local level; - to propose and develop an idea of circular economy that could help actors to implement effective environmental improving actions on an economic and ecological sustainability logic.

-The original idea of the GECO2 (Green Economy and CO2) project is the active role that t he agrifood sector one of the most affected by global warming can play in reducing CO2 equivalent emissions to air.
+The original idea of the GECO2 (Green Economy and CO2) project is the active role that the agrifood sector - one of the most affected by global warming - can play in reducing CO2 e quivalent emissions to air.
 Sustainable cultivation practices can store carbon in soil and biomass.
-Encouraging these good practices and then measuring them in the form of carbon credits allows farmers t o improve their business management and to reap the economic benefits of a voluntary market.
-The buyers, for their part, will get a new green marketing lever to qualify and en hance their products environmentally.
+Encouraging these good practices and then measuring them in the form of car bon credits allows farmers to improve their business management and to reap the econ omic benefits of a voluntary market.
+The buyers, for their part, will get a new green mar keting lever to qualify and enhance their products environmentally.